Adoption contact registers

 In addition to the Adoption Contact Register held by the GRO, there is also the contact register that was previously operated by NORCAP and then Adoption Services for Adults.

-Family Action’s Adoption Support Agency PAC-UK now manages the Norcap Contact Register, and this means that we can check for links on behalf of adopted adults and their relatives and take registrations from new applicants.
-For information or applications please contact advice@pac-uk.org
+Family Action’s Adoption Support Agency PAC-UK now manages the NORCAP Adoption Contact Register which contains over 62,000 entries.
+The majority relate to adoptions between the 1920s and 2004.
+This means that we can check for links on behalf of adopted adults and their relatives and take registrations from new applicants.
+For information or applications please contact familyconnect@pac-uk.org.

-If you think it was possible that your birth relatives may have registered before 2013 you can also contact us through PAC-UK and ask us to search the register.
+If you think it was possible that your birth relatives may have registered before 2013 you can also contact PAC-UK and ask us to search the register.

 How useful are they?